Associations, Boards and Councils

 characterizes the issues examined, the information and testimony

 received, and provides a number of recommendations that the Task Force

 believes will help to address the short-term and long-term availability

-Commissioner McCarty served as Chair of the Task Force.
+Commissioner Altmaier served as Chair of the Task Force.

 The Subscriber Assistance Program is a State of Florida program created

 to assist consumers (referred to as subscribers) of managed care

 entities, such as Health Maintenance Organizations, Prepaid Health

 Clinics, Prepaid Health Plans, and Exclusive Provider Organizations,

 with grievances that have not been satisfactorily resolved.
 If the